Project Space Track: Sensors

 The Navy program was operated as NAVSPASUR and is now a Space Fence operated by the US Air Force.
 The Army program, although achieving accurate tracking results with doppler techniques and furnishing observations to Space Track, did not achieve funding for deployment.

 One of SPASUR's contributions to satellite tracking was the invention of a map of the Earth that showed both poles, so that the position of all satellites, including those in polar orbits, could be shown.
 This was not possible with Mercator or other projections, which do not show the entire Earth.
 The map was, of course, very distorted at the poles (the North Pole was the entire top line of the long map) but the concept proved very useful.

 Optical sensors included the twelve Baker-Nunn satellite tracking cameras operated for NASA by the Smithsonian Astrophysical Observatory (SAO), three Baker-Nunn cameras operated by the USAF, and the Boston University camera at Patrick Air Force Base operated by Walter Manning.

-SAO cameras were at Woomera, Australia; Jupiter, Florida; Organ Pass, New Mexico; Olifantsfontein, Union of South Africa; Cadiz, Spain; Mitaka, Japan; Nani Tal, India; Arequipa, Peru; Shiraz, Iran; Curaҫao, Netherlands West Indies; Villa Dolores, Argentina; and Haleakala, Maui, Hawaii.
-USAF cameras were at Oslo, Norway; Edwards AFB, California, and Santiago, Chile.
+SAO cameras were at Woomera, Australia; Jupiter, Florida; Organ Pass, New Mexico; Olifantsfontein, Union of South Africa; Cadiz, Spain; Mitaka, Japan; Nani Tal, India; Arequipa, Peru; Shiraz, Iran; Curaҫao, Netherlands West Indies; Villa Dolores, Argentina; and Haleakala, Maui, USAF cameras were at Oslo, Norway; Edwards AFB, California, and Santiago, Chile.
 Two additional cameras were later added to the USAF inventory – one of the USAF cameras was transferred to the Royal Canadian Air Force at Cold Lake, Alberta, Canada in 1961.

 Volunteer amateur astronomers as part of the SAO Moonwatch Team also contributed observations.
 Among these many volunteers was Arthur S. Leonard of Davis, California, leader of the Sacramento, California team.

 By 1960, Space Track had about 150 cooperating sensors.
 Space Track was the only US organization that used all methods of observation to track satellites.

 The observations were recorded on IBM punched cards for computer processing.
 All unclassified observations were exchanged daily with the Smithsonian Astrophysical Observatory, Cambridge, Massachusetts.

 Space track maintained close contact with the US National Security Agency, the CIA Foreign Missile and Space Analysis Center (FMSAC), and Headquarters USAF Intelligence, Major Harry Holeman.

 It was helpful that the USSR press service, TASS, always announced new Soviet satellite or space probe launches promptly, so Space Track was free to discuss the new objects without worrying about compromising sources.
 Translations of the Russian announcements were provided by the Foreign Broadcast Information Service (FBIS).